Childhood Cancer Research

-The Child Cancer Foundation Challenge Research fund has been supporting local child cancer research since 1999.
+The Child Cancer Foundation Challenge Research fund has been supporting local childhood cancer research since 1999.

-The Foundation works alongside the health professionals to encourage further research and education to ensure that every New Zealand child facing cancer has the best possible outcome.
+Child Cancer Foundation works alongside the health professionals to encourage further research and education to ensure that every child facing cancer in New Zealand has the best possible outcome.
 In recent years, the Foundation has also contributed towards research into the late effects of cancer treatment.

 Challenge Research Fund

-Applications for the next round of Research Grants will not be advertised until 2022 as the current Grant funding has been fully applied.
+Applications for the next round of Research Grants will not be advertised until later in 2022 as the current grant funding has been fully applied.

 The Precision Paediatric Cancer Project